astronomer/docs/astro/runtime-release-notes.md

 ### Bug fixes

 - Fixed an issue in Astro where all Airflow task logs exported to Datadog appeared as `INFO` logs regardless of their actual log type.
-- Fixed an issue in Astro where logging features could be disrupted if you set `AZURE_CLIENT_ID` or `AZURE_TENANT_ID` as environment variables.
+- Fixed an issue in Astro where logging features could be disrupted if you set `AZURE_TENANT_ID` as an environment variable.

 ## Astro Runtime 9.6.0